faranalytics/socketnaut/README.md

 ## Tuning Strategies

 Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `Server` threads.
 The minimum and maximum number of `Server` threads can be specified in the constructor of each `Proxy` by assigning values to the `minServers` and `maxServers` parameters.
-Further, the `servicesCheckingInterval` can be used in order to set the frequency at which `Server`s are culled until the `minServers` threshold is reached.
+Further, the `serversCheckingInterval` can be used in order to set the frequency at which `Server`s are culled until the `minServers` threshold is reached.

 ### `Proxy` constructor parameters relevant to tuning:
 #### **socketnaut.Proxy(options)**